 Changing Jobs During The Labor Shortage

 Changing jobs during the labor shortage is becoming more commonplace.
 Overworking employees due to inadequate staffing can prompt employees to walk out on the spot.
-The last two years have worn employees, and employers, down.
+The last two years have worn employees and employers down.

-The work-from-home business model has changed the mindset of virtually every facet of employment.
 You’ll be in an ever-changing environment every day if you’re interested in working in building maintenance.
 What does a building maintenance engineer do?
 Check out this article to get an idea of the requirements and certifications necessary for a career in facility management.

 Importance Of Filling Facility Maintenance Gaps

-Labor data shows that Americans that are employed, or searching for a job, is at 62.4%.
+Labor data shows that Americans that are employed, or searching for a job, is at a low.
 That is a percentage point lower than when the pandemic started in 2020.
 At BMSI, we can help keep your commercial properties running smoothly while we ride out this tsunami of shortages and uncertainty.
 We can provide flexible maintenance assistance with mobile and stationary facility maintenance support.
 Call us to discuss where and when we can send you the support and help you need.